PepperTeasdale/Spamless/README.md

 customers to search and filter by distance, type of cuisine.
 I will add styling for the search index page and seed the database with a few restaurants and users.
 At the end of phase two, users can enter an address and see a list of restaurants within n-miles that address with filters applied.
-I will use the google maps api to compute distance.
+I will use the Geocoder gem to calculate the distance and convert addresses into lat/ lng in the database.

 The search form component will allow users to use a saved address or enter a new one and enter search terms.
-At this point, they can only search restaurant or cuisine type, but phase three adds menu item search.
+At this point, they can only search restaurant name or cuisine type, but phase three adds menu item search.

 [Details][phase-two]